Part 1 - General

 What happens if I have breached the Accounts Rules?

 You should take steps to correct the breach or breaches and write to the Financial Compliance Department explaining the position.
-You should explain the nature of the breach, what steps you have taken to resolve it and provide a timescale within which the resolution will be in place .You should also disclose the breach or breaches in the Accounts Certificate, where there is a section to record the issues.
+You should explain the nature of the breach, what steps you have taken to rectify it and provide a timescale within which the rectification will be complete.
+You should also disclose the breach or breaches in the Accounts Certificate, where there is a section to record the issues.
 If you are unsure how to resolve the breach(s) you should liaise with your cashroom staff or accountant initially.
-However you may also contact the Financial Compliance Department for assistance.
+However, you may also contact the Financial Compliance Department for assistance.

 I hold no client funds - do I need to deliver a certificate?

 Yes - but not as frequently as a practice unit which does hold client funds.
 Within Rule 6.1.1, the accounting period referred to in this rule is defined.
 For practice units holding no client funds an accounting period as defined as "a period not exceeding 12 months in duration".
 Reducing the certificate frequency for practice units which hold no client funds is a proportionate reflection of the risks faced by such practice units.
-However the Society still wishes to receive certificates on a 12 monthly basis to confirm that client funds are not held.
+However, the Society still wishes to receive certificates on a 12 monthly basis to confirm that client funds are not held.
 The certificates to be delivered by practice units which hold no client funds are much shorter and simpler than the certificates required from other practice units.

 What is the accounting period referred to in the rule?